 By subscribing to a business intelligence tool like Phocas, you no longer have only static reports.
 Top-end BI software enables you to drill down even further to identify the issues, as well as unique opportunities.
 Now you can monitor things like inventory-to-purchase ratio, stock turns, slow moving stock and GMROI by product group, manufacturer, product, territory, and store.
 This will empower you to eliminate dead stock, gain a greater margin on slow moving products, and set pricing tiers.
 With daily updates, you can query as needed, resulting in accurate forecasting and refined inventory management.

 If, despite your best efforts, you end up with some stock that just won’t sell, consider various ways to salvage some of your investment.
 First, where possible, return the product to the supplier for cash or credit.
 When establishing a relationship with a new vendor, negotiate a flexible return agreement.
 Be sure to use your business intelligence software to track and flag products that are nearing their return date.

 If you are unable to return the product, package it with another product that is in demand.
 This will help you avoid selling dead stock items at cost, and may possibly increase the sales of the other product.
 If other promotions don’t work, take more drastic action such as offering clearance discounts and selling the product at cost price or even below.
 See our white paper on Cross Selling and Up Selling opportunities for more on this.

 With the right business intelligence software, procedures, and strategies in place, companies can mitigate the impact of dead stock.
 Your inventory is your investment.

-For more information on how business intelligence can help you manage your stock wisely, download our free ebook: 5 Ways to Get Value Out of Your Business Data.
+For more information on how business intelligence can help you manage your stock wisely, download our free webinar, Inventory and stock insights.